-Celina Steiger, IslandWood Urban Programs Coordinator, is really loving working with Seattle teachers on Community Waters!
+Celina Steiger (she/her), IslandWood Urban Programs Coordinator, is really loving working with Seattle teachers on Community Waters!
 A graduate of IslandWood’s graduate programs, she has been focusing her urban ecology and educational equity lenses with this science unit.
 Celina leads teacher trainings, planning sessions, walking field trips and the Community Waters Field Study.
 She looks forward to helping Seattle 4th graders find their “stormwater goggles”!

-KayLani Siplin, Lead Educator, recently earned her Master’s in Urban Environmental Education from IslandWood and Antioch University Seattle.
+KayLani Siplin (she/her), IslandWood Lead Educator, is a graduate of Antioch University Seattle and IslandWood’s Urban Environmental Education graduate program.
 She enjoys exploring the outdoors and has worked as an environmental educator at overnight camps and in the classroom.
 KayLani is excited about helping students see how everything fits together and discover the ways they can make meaningful change in their own communities.

 Hannah Rudin (she/her), fell in love with experiential science education as a camper—and again as a counselor—at a small camp in West Virginia called Burgundy Center for Wildlife Studies.
 Since then, she has sought opportunities to foster stewardship of our natural spaces by helping people of all ages get outside.
 As a new resident of the Pacific Northwest, she is excited to be part of the IslandWood team and learn alongside the students.